 For me, a lovely hot bath filled with bubbles can ease the stress and take my mind to a much calmer place when the cravings are strong.
 If baths aren’t your thing perhaps you can find another relaxing and soothing activity that you could do.

 The benefits of physical activity are numerous, but it can be especially good when you feel the urge come over you.
-Exercise releases pent up tension, generates the “feel good” chemicals that help lift your mood and leads you down a more positive path than giving into your cravings.
+Exercise releases pent-up tension generates the “feel good” chemicals that help lift your mood, and leads you down a more positive path than giving in to your cravings.

 As with any difficult feeling or emotion, meditation can help distance you from the cravings and help you see them for what they are: a transitory feeling that you don’t have to act on.